ondevice/docs.ondevice.io/content/basics/auth-keys.md

 weight: 2
 ---

 Auth keys form the permission model of ondevice.
+You can manage your keys in your [control panel][my-keys]

-You need to call `ondevice login` with one of those keys on each system you want to connect to your ondevice cloud.
+You need to call `ondevice login` with one of those keys on each system you want to use with your ondevice account.

 For personal use, a single `full` key is probably enough.

-For more complex setups, we recommend a single `device` key and distinct `client`, `full` or `custom` keys for each end user (or maintenance script) working with your devices.
+For more complex setups, we recommend a single `device` key (or one per group of devices) and distinct `client`, `full` or `custom` keys for each end user (or maintenance script) working with your devices.

+ondevice.io tracks usage stats for each individual key.
+Using more keys gives you more details on how each of them is being used.

 ### Roles